How And What Is Tofu Made Of? Ultimate Guide

 The Production Process of Tofu: The Process of Making Soymilk

-The production process of tofu starts with soaking soybeans in water for several hours, grinding them into a fine paste, mixing them with water, and then filtering to separate the solids (okara) from the liquid (soymilk).
+The production of tofu begins with soaking soybeans in water for several hours or overnight, then grinding them into a fine paste.
+This paste is mixed with water and filtered to separate the solids (okara) from the liquid, resulting in fresh soy milk.
+This fresh soy milk forms the foundation for tofu.

 The Process of Coagulation